How many lumens is a stadium light?

 Leave a message

-To put this in perspective, a standard 60 watt incandescent light bulb typically produces around 800 lumens.
-This means that a single stadium light can produce the same amount of visible light as several hundred light bulbs combined.
+To better understand this range, we can make a comparison with daily lighting: a standard 60-watt incandescent light bulb typically produces only about 800 lumens.
+This means that a single high-performance stadium light can emit the same amount of visible light as 37 to 125 such incandescent bulbs combined-fully demonstrating the high-brightness demand of stadium lighting.

 Ip66 Sport Stadium Floodlight 6